-- 1. Opsonin receptors for antibodies; and kill these opsonin- coated cells, this is called antibody dependent cell mediated cyto-toxicity (ADCC) - 2.
-Expression fas ligands that bind fas on target cells and activation of caspases and cell apoptosis, this is a way in killing activated T cell (activation induced cell death)
+1. Opsonin receptors for antibodies; and kill these opsonin- coated cells, this is called antibody dependent cell mediated cyto-toxicity (ADCC)

+2. Expression fas ligands that bind fas on target cells and activation of caspases, this is a way in killing activated T cell (activation induced cell death)